Dermi Atlas Professional EULA

 In this Agreement, "Health Information" refers collectively to:

-- "Personal Health Information" as defined by applicable Canadian privacy legislation.
+- "Personal Health Information" as defined by applicable Canadian privacy legislation; and

 4.2 Local Data Custody